The MLAPI provides built-in support for Object Pooling, which allows you to override the default MLAPI destroy and spawn handlers with your own logic.

 You can register your own spawn handlers.
 MLAPI will use them in place of default spawn handlers to instantiate and destroy objects.

-Registering your own spawn handlers allows you to pool all networked objects on clients as they are destroyed and spawned on your clients.
+Registering your own spawn handlers allows you to pool all networked objects on clients as they're destroyed and spawned on your clients.

-To pool objects on the server side, do not use
+To pool objects on the server side, don't use

 NetworkObject.Despawn first, then manually pool the object.